shiroyuki/trphp13-demo/notes/speaker-note.md

 ### Query Cache (ORM)

-// switching the type of the data store (mysql -> sqlite) will need to clear doctrine cache.
+// note: switching the type of the data store (mysql -> sqlite) will need to clear doctrine cache.

 The query cache stores the translation of a DQL query to the equivalent SQL query.

 ### Result Cache (DBAL)

-// cache the raw result sets from the data store
+// note: cache the raw result sets from the data store

 The result cache stores the raw result from the actual queries to the data store.